-Malaysia is a melting pot of cultures, a vibrant destination for a bit of urban exploration in one of the major cities, relaxation on the beaches holiday or scuba diving around one of 800+ islands.
+Malaysia is a melting pot of cultures, a vibrant destination for a bit of urban exploration in one of the major cities, relaxation on the beaches, hiking in Borneo, or scuba diving around one of 800+ islands.
+Here's what you should know before you visit.

 Malaysia may be governed by (and for) Muslim Malays, but that doesn't mean other religions and cultures don't thrive here.
 Chinese, Indians and Indigenous ethnicities all contribute to the cultural diversity, making Malaysia an incredibly multicultural place to travel.